 When you first wake up, your body needs to clear out sleep chemicals like melatonin and start releasing wakeful hormones like cortisol and glucagon.
 It usually takes a while for the body to adjust from a state of deep recovery to a state of activity.
 That is why it takes you a while to fall asleep or to wake up.

 Cardiovascular exercises, like jumping jacks, jolt the body into a high-energetic state.
-It increases your heart rate, boosts blood circulation and increases blood oxygen levels.
+It increases your heart rate, boosts blood circulation, and increases blood oxygen levels.
 Oxygen levels are closely linked to energy levels.
 Improved blood flow boosts nutrient delivery and cellular detoxification.
 This wakes the body up in a matter of seconds.
 Additionally, your body will start to adapt to the stimulus by producing more energy as soon as you wake up in preparation for the anticipated exercise.
 Jumping jacks, therefore, wake you up more and more as you do them every morning.
 If you are a senior looking to stay fit and are worried about injury, you can try a modified version of the jumping jack.

 Firstly, did you know that exercising in a fasted state (on an empty stomach) burns around 20% more fat than when you’ve just eaten?
 This makes sense since the body can only depend on fat storage for its energy supplies.